50054-cdpa/notes/fp_scala.md

 listProd(l, l2)
 ```

-which produces
+which produces:

 ```scala
 List((1,a), (1,b), (1,c), (2,a), (2,b), (2,c), (3,a), (3,b), (3,c), (4,a), (4,b), (4,c), (5,a), (5,b), (5,c))
 ```

-Note that Scala supports list comprehension via `for ... yield` construct.
-We could reexpress `listProd` as follows
+Note that Scala supports list comprehension via the `for ... yield` construct.
+We could re-express `listProd` as follows:

 ```scala
 def listProd2[A,B](la:List[A], lb:List[B]):List[(A,B)] =